sabrinaderose/arch-linux-recovery-from-usb-corruption./README.md

 ## 🧠 Recommendations

 > [!TIP]
-> Turn this repo into a reference tool for future recoveries or portfolio use.
+> Reference tool for future recoveries or portfolio use.

 - Keep a **rescue ISO** on a dedicated USB with **Ventoy** or GRUB tools.
 - Maintain a log of your disk layout and **fstab** entries.